defenseunicorns/pepr/adr/0007-reconcile-action.md

 ## Context

 As our `Watch` processor was enhanced to become more reliable, Pepr became a stronger candidate for Kubernetes Operator and Controller development.
-We needed a built in mechanism to guarantee state consistency of Kubernetes resources.
+To facilitate this use case, we needed a built in mechanism for Pepr to guarantee consistent, ordered state changes for Kubernetes resources.

 ## Decision